What are keywords?

 If you try adding a few keyword phrases, you also need to ensure that you use them naturally.
 The keyword must have clear logical sentences and explain a particular topic to the reader.
 Don't put a key phrase in a text that has no sense.

 But it doesn't stop there.
 Make sure the key phrases in your text get the best distribution in their context.
-Don't include all keywords in a paragraph and you think you've finished the optimization.
+Don't fall for the myth of LSI keywords and include all keywords in a paragraph and you think you've finished the optimization.

 In order to appear under relevant search results you must choose the right keywords, but also understand the search intent, keyword difficulty and traffic potential.
 In this article we mention two tools that can help writers like you discover new keywords: Ahrefs and Surfer.